- George Stevens

 The celebrity status of Clift and Taylor elevated A Place in the Sun at the time of its release.
 Or, at the very least, their presence in fan magazines surely appealed to the masses more than the film’s dig at capitalism.
 Coupled with the casting, Brown and Wilson’s screenplay turned the proceedings into a troubled love story, so that a viewer concerned only with seeing the two headliners appear romantically entangled onscreen would feel great sorrow over the events as they unfold.
 But it’s no tragedy that George and Angela cannot be together—or, it’s certainly not as mournful as the film treats it, especially given the pregnant Alice’s fate.
 The victim may remain a sad sack and the lesser option next to Taylor, but she’s also someone who proceeds with George out of love and a reasonable expectation that he do the responsible thing.
 Even so, the script, which makes a conspicuous choice to change George’s active murder in the book into an accident on film, ultimately convicts George for a thought-crime—he wanted her to die, and he does everything to premeditate her murder except the act itself.
 Whereas the tragedy of the source material was the collateral damage in the pursuit of a particular brand of American happiness, the tragedy of A Place in the Sun is that Clift and Taylor cannot be together.
 What about poor Alice?
 The film never mourns her, or her baby.

 Later films, such as Woody Allen’s Match Point (2005), have a better handle on the difference between a tragic romance and a melodramatic critique of class ambition.
 A Place in the Sun tapers its warning about the pursuit of the American Dream in its concentration on the central romance, a cruel affair on George’s part that, today, the audience nonetheless wants to see because of the legendary stars involved.
 This is despite the underdeveloped character of Angela being little more than an attractive status symbol to George, and despite Winters’ excellent turn as a pitiable victim.
 It might be tempting to argue that the commentary, so praised by Chaplin, lies in George’s cold-heartedness.
 Except, the production’s intimate close-ups of Clift and Taylor, enhanced by Waxman’s stimulating score, ask the viewer to buy into the romance.
 The poster calls it a “deeply moving story of ill-fated young love!”—and without a wink of irony or cynicism better suited to filmmakers like Billy Wilder.
 It’s less surprising, then, that the film squeaked by those obsessed with stopping anti-American sentiments in the 1950s, since its statement is muddled.
-Even today, watching the otherwise capable film is an exercise in appreciation of fine acting and competent direction, as opposed to a heartfelt tragedy, salient sociopolitical text, or believable romance.
+Even today, watching the otherwise capable film is an exercise in the appreciation of fine acting and competent direction, as opposed to a heartfelt tragedy, salient sociopolitical text, or believable romance.

 (Editor’s Note: This review was commissioned on Patreon.
 Thank you for your support, Martha!)